Vol.2..Norwegian Farmer’s Son..January 21st

 A spark 😉

-The verbal “jousting match” ended with perfect timing as the hall bells loudly clanged their sounding of the end of this class.
-Our classroom was on the second story of the ivy-covered Old East High Building, so I knew I had better get going to be on time for my next class.
+The verbal ‘jousting match’ ended with perfect timing as the hall bells loudly clanged their sounding of the end of this class.
+Our classroom was on the second story of the ivy-covered Old East High Building (at Battle Ground High School), so I knew I had better get going to be on time for my next class.
 Like Pavlov’s dog, those bells made me automatically bend over and gather my textbooks.
 I exited the classroom for the stairwells that would take me to ground level and across campus to Mr. Storie’s Shop Class.
 A feminine voice behind me said, “Excuse me?
 My name’s Derra Abernathy and I wanted to say thank you for getting my things back to me in History Class!”
-“You’re very welcome!
-Glad to have helped out!”, came my reply.
-Now, she could have just walked on to her next classroom and dropped the incident in the portals of straying life occurrences, but instead, that day, a new friendship was born between a lonely, former farm-boy and this lovely young lady named Derra.
-Per chance could you say I had become her Norwegian “knight in shining armor”?
+To which I happily replied, “You’re very welcome!
+Glad to have helped out!”.
+Now, she could have just walked on to her next classroom and dropped the incident in the portals of straying life occurrences, but instead, that day, a new friendship was born between a lonely, former farmer boy and this lovely young lady named Derra.
+Per chance could you say I had become her Norwegian ‘knight in shining armor’?

 2NFS 1.14n